- Weight, blood pressure, cholesterol, triglycerides and blood glucose are key health indicators.

 - Hypertensive crisis (seek medical attention immediately): 180/120

-If left untreated, it can result in hardening of the arteries, heart disease, stroke, congestive heart failure, kidney disease and blindness.
+If left untreated, high blood pressure can result in hardening of the arteries, heart disease, stroke, congestive heart failure, kidney disease and blindness.

-It can be caused by genetics or other health conditions, but they are often a result of obesity and lifestyle: Physical inactivity, cigarette smoking, excess alcohol consumption and a high-carbohydrate diet.
+It can be caused by genetics or other health factors but is often due to obesity and lifestyle choices such as:

-The amount of glucose, or sugar, in your blood varies widely throughout the day depending on what, when and how much you eat and drink.
+The amount of glucose, or sugar, in your blood varies widely over the day due to what, when and how much you eat and drink.

 Improving Your Numbers

-High blood pressure, lipids and diabetes can be caused by genetics and other health conditions as well as by diet and other lifestyle choices.
+High blood pressure, lipids and diabetes can be influenced by your genetics, health conditions, diet and lifestyle choices.

 - Maintain a healthy weight

 - Be physically active, with at least 30 minutes of moderate to vigorous exercise where you may be sweating and your heart is beating fast

 - Limit your alcohol consumption to one (women) or two (men) drinks per day